kerathy/Exadata-conclusion-coding-questions-included-/README.md

 I previously published them; however, I occasionally set the repository to be private; thus, if you see someone's code that looks similar to mine, it is normal.

+I mean, I published them, set them to be private, or deleted them—just my habit.
+Sometimes, I feel my code is not clean enough.
+I will publish them later.